The Magic of Egypt

 Of all the monuments of Egypt the Great Sphinx of Giza remains the most mysterious and least understood.
 "The Sphinx," Iamblichus tells us in his book On the Mysteries of the Egyptians, "served as the entrance to the sacred subterranean chambers in which the trials of the initiate were undergone.
 This entrance, obstructed in our day by sands and rubbish, may still be traced between the forelegs of the crouched colossus.
 It was formerly closed by a bronze gate whose secret spring could be operated only by the Magi.
 It was guarded by public respect: and a sort of religious fear maintained its inviolability better than armed protection would have done.
 In the belly of the Sphinx were cut out galleries leading to the subterranean part of the Great Pyramid.
 These galleries were so artfully crisscrossed along their course to the Pyramid that in setting forth into the passage without a guide through this network, one ceaselessly and inevitably returned to the starting point."

 The Egyptian name of the Sphinx was 'Hu-em-Heru-en-Aakuti' which means "The God Hu as the Horus of the two Horizons."
 What the Egyptians meant by the 'two horizons', what they signified and why Horus presided over them as the emanation of the God Hu is a subject outside the scope of this investigation.
 What we can say is that this name conceals as great a mystery as the riddle of the Sphinx itself.
 We can also dismiss the notion that the human face of the Sphinx is meant to represent Chephren or Khafra, the so-called builder of the second pyramid of Giza.
 When we say 'riddle' we do not mean the supposed questions asked of those wishing to enter Thebes, a kind of ancient 'password' which would grant travellers safe passage into the city.
-Firstly, the Sphinx lies more than 300 miles to the south of the ruins of Thebes, and secondly, admittance to the Sublime Occult Mysteries was never granted by answering riddles!
+Firstly, the Sphinx lies more than 300 miles to the south of the ruins of Thebes, and secondly, admittance to the Mystery Schools of Egypt was never granted by answering riddles!
 The real 'riddle' or enigma if you wish, is what the Sphinx represented to the Egyptians.
 For as we have seen, they did nothing without good reason, and certainly did not go to the trouble of constructing the Sphinx simply to baffle future generations of inquisitive tourists and Egyptologists!
 The Sphinx is a compound emblem wrought in stone symbolising animal, man and God.
 These correspond to the same principles in Man, namely lower self, Higher Self and Soul.
 It is so orientated that it faces the Sun of Initiation in the East and guards the way to the West, the domain of the immortal mortals who dwell in the Fields of Peace, or Sekhet Hetepet.

 The arts in Egypt